SwiftGL/swiftgl.github.io/learn/01-coordinates.md

 An orthographic projection matrix directly maps coordinates to the 2D plane that is your screen, but in reality a direct projection produces unrealistic results since the projection doesn't take perspective into account.
 That is something the perspective projection matrix fixes for us.

-Perspective projection
+## Perspective projection

 If you ever were to enjoy the graphics the real life has to offer you'll notice that objects that are farther away appear much smaller.
-This weird effect is something we call perspective.
+This weird effect is something we call <span><mark>perspective</mark></span>.
 Perspective is especially noticeable when looking down the end of an infinite motorway or railway as seen in the following image:

 ![](/images/01/perspective.png){:.img-fluid .center-block}{:width="350px" height=346px"}